SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 ### Arranging Data

 The `SLProtocolMock` class exposes an instance of `SLProtocol` through its `Object` property.
-This means that any method available in the `SLProtocol` interface can all be called using `SLProtocolMock.Object`.
+This means that methods available in the `SLProtocol` interface can all be called using `SLProtocolMock.Object`.

 Below is an example of how to arrange data using the `SLProtocolMock` class.